Crivella/DFT_QE_beginner_tutorial/2_Graphene/3_alat/README.md

   &CELL
   /
   ```
+  The &IONS namelist allows the atoms to move within the unit cell.
+Actually, they are already in their equilibrium positions and will not move from there.
   Run the code and look at the output animation with xcrysden
   ```
   pw.x < graphene.vc-relax-free.in > graphene.vc-relax-free.out